SierraTran/django-inventory_database/README.md

 ### Inventory Management Features

-- **"Shopping Cart" for Items**: Users can add items to a list for purchasing, which will be used to populate purchase order forms on the application.
+- **"Shopping Cart" for Items**: Users can add items to a list for purchasing.
+This list will serve as a temporary holding area for selected items, which can then be reviewed and finalized before being used to populate purchase order forms on the application.
 - **Export Inventory to Excel**: Users can generate an Excel file for reports, audits, and backup offline copies.
 - **Images for Items**: A picture of the item will be shown on the detail page for easier recognition in the real world use cases (finding the item in the building, counting how many there are, etc.).